-Our second null model was mathematically identical to the first one, but inverting the role of sites and species.
-We retained the empirical range size frequency distribution (row totals) and generated permutations of rows of the PAM to simulate the random assignment, without replacement, of species to sites.
-This model also retains the empirical f , so the position of the vertical line is not changed (Fig. 3C and D, corresponding to the Central Mexico region).
-In the RD by species (Fig. 3C), the range-size frequency distribution (right panel) is unchanged, but points arrange along the vertical line, showing that the average covariance among species is close to zero, as a consequence of the randomization procedure.
-This pattern is also shown by the variance-ratio being practically equal to one (V{sp} = 0.994 for 1,000 iterations, Fig. 4A left hand histogram).
+the empirical range-size frequency distribution (row totals) and generated permutations of rows of the PAM to simulate the random assignment, without replacement, of species to sites.
+This model also retains the empirical f^ , so the position of the vertical line is not changed (Fig. 3c, d, corresponding to the central Mexico region).
+In the RD by species (Fig. 3c), the range-size frequency distribution (right panel) is unchanged, but points arrange along the vertical line, showing that the average covariance among species is close to zero, as a consequence of the randomization procedure.
+This pattern is also shown by the variance ratio being practically equal to 1 ($V{sp} = 0.994$ for 1000 iterations, Fig. 4a left-hand histogram).

-Sites showed less variation in species richness than in the real world system (histograms in the right panel of Fig. 2B and Fig. 3D) but had a strong positive covariance (similitude in species composition), as shown by the points in Fig. 3D being concentrated on the right side of the plot and by the value of the variance ratio for sites $(V{si} = 23.62, \text{ mean for 1,000 iterations, Fig. 4B left hand histogram})$.
-However, these V{si} values are less than 24.08, the empirical value for the system, meaning that species in the simulations show less overlap in their distributions than in the empirical system (Fig. 4B).
+Sites showed less variation in species richness than in the real-world system (histograms in the right panel of Figs 2b & 3d) but had a strong positive covariance (similitude in species composition), as shown by the points in Fig. 3(d) being concentrated on the right-hand side of the plot and by the value of the variance ratio for sites ($V{si} = 23.62$, mean for 1000 iterations, Fig. 4b left-hand histogram).
+However, these V{si} values are less than 24.08, the empirical value for the system, meaning that species in the simulations show less overlap in their distributions than in the empirical system (Fig. 4b).

-In the third null model we retained the empirical range size frequency distribution but simulated ranges as random cohesive units by using the spreading-dye algorithm as described by Jetz & Rahbek (2002).
+In the third null model we retained the empirical range-size frequency distribution but simulated ranges as random cohesive units by using the spreading-dye algorithm as described by Jetz & Rahbek (2002).
 For each species, we started with a randomly located site; then, we filled the available adjacent cells until the count of sites equalled the empirical range size of the species.
-The model generated higher covariance values among species than in the real world systems.
-This is shown by the significantly higher variance ratio in the simulations (V{sp} = 14.02, mean of 1,000 iterations) than in the real world system (V{sp} = 7.44, Fig. 4A, right hand histogram).
-This tendency can be also seen in the RD plot by species (Fig. 3E).
+The model generated higher covariance values among species than in the real-world systems.
+This is shown by the significantly higher variance ratio in the simulations ($V{sp} = 14.02$, mean of 1000 iterations) than in the real-world system ($V{sp} = 7.44$, Fig. 4a right-hand histogram).
+This tendency can be also seen in the RD plot by species (Fig. 3e).
 Sites also showed a higher covariance in the simulations than in the empirical dataset.
-In the simulations, the variance ratio was significantly higher (V{si} = 24.56, average for 1,000 iterations of the model, V{si} = 24.08, empirical data) and points aggregated to the right in the RD plot by sites (Fig. 3F).
+In the simulations, the variance ratio was significantly higher ($V{si} = 24.56$, average for 1000 iterations of the model, $V{si} = 24.08$, empirical data) and points aggregated to the right in the RD plot by sites (Fig. 3f).
 These patterns show that real-world species tend to co-occur less frequently than expected if ranges are modelled as cohesive units, but more frequently than expected from scattered-ranges models (Arita & Rodríguez-Tapia, 2009).